Sunyang730/sublime-jsdocs/README.md

 ## Configuration

-You can access the configuration settings by selecting `Preferences -> Package Settings -> DocBlockr`.
+You can access the configuration settings by selecting `Preferences -> Package Settings -> sublime-jsdocs`.

 *The `jsdocs_*` prefix is a legacy from days gone by...*